GinoWoz1/Learnings/README.md

 # Learnings

-take work from real life datasets and expand to utilize all the latest and greatest methods
+Take work from real life datasets and expand to utilize all the latest and greatest methods

+Focus is on automating the data stack from feature engineering to model selection and feature selection.
+Utilizing both the traditional stack as well as the genetic algorithm based stack (TPOT).

 # Highlights: